Casper had a killer chat with SCHMIER from The German PANZER regarding the upcoming release of their album SEND THEM ALL TO HELL.

 Most certainly, and that type of experience is invaluable.
 I wrote a review about the album and one of the things I noticed was your sound on the album, it’s like there is 6 or 7 people playing, it really is a shock to realise there is only three.

 S: hahaha I guess everyone knows their sound and everyone has a distinctive style of playing.
-So together it sound professional.
-Sometimes in the studio if you’re not experienced then it would be hard but we have been in the studio so many times so it is a fun thing to do.
-Many musicians are afraid of the studio recordings and all the buttons but for us it is just a great thing to nail down the tracks.
+So together it sounds professional.
+Sometimes in the studio, if you’re not experienced then it would be hard but we have been in the studio so many times so it is a fun thing to do.
+Many musicians are afraid of the studio recordings and all the buttons that for us it is just a great thing to nail down the tracks.

 Is there an essential difference between this album and your previous work with Destruction and head-hunter?